What Those With Mental Health Concerns Should Know About Group Short-term Disability

 Unfortunately, nearly a third of NAMI survey respondents reported that private insurance companies denied authorizations for mental health care benefits, because insurers deemed the care unnecessary medically.

-Given the staggering, and even frightening, numbers above, questions about whether short-term disability insurance provide mental health coverage for people with episodic or long-lasting mental illnesses.
+Given the staggering, and even frightening, numbers above, questions about whether short-term or long-term disability insurance provides mental health coverage for people with episodic or long-lasting mental illnesses.

 Do Short-Term Disability Individual or Group Insurance Cover Chronic Mental Illness?